Cryptonomic/T2/README.md

 ### Contributing

-We welcome all contributions, be it issue reports, feature suggestions, [language files]() or pull requests.
+We welcome all contributions, be it issue reports, feature suggestions, [language files](https://github.com/Cryptonomic/T2/tree/master/src/locales) or pull requests.
 When submitting a PR expect the code to undergo a detailed review prior to any potential inclusion.

 ## Support

-Cryptonomic hosts a [developer support channel]() on Riot.
-There is a Telegram chat for [Galleon user support]().
+Cryptonomic hosts a [developer support channel](https://matrix.to/#/!heGqMNcsOSHGPxrMJs:cryptonomic.tech?via=cryptonomic.tech&via=matrix.org&via=tzchat.org) on Riot.
 Cryptonomic and several of its employees are active on Reddit and Twitter.

-[ConseilJS documentation]() and [Conseil documentation]() is quite through as well.
+[ConseilJS documentation](https://cryptonomic.github.io/ConseilJS/) and [Conseil documentation](https://github.com/Cryptonomic/Conseil/wiki) is quite through as well.

 ## Architecture Overview